 Question #14: Can I Run Several Projects Simultaneously?

 If you are the owner of a large-scale project or business, it is possible to hire several teams to distribute work.
 That’s how usually big tech giants manage to run several projects at the same time successfully.

 Question #15: Do I Need to Assign a Leader to Manage My Agile Development Team?

 To answer this question, let’s get back to the stage of deciding to hire a remote team.
 There are many options and alternatives where to find them, but most popular include outsourcing and nearshoring.
 The key difference between these two models is that while outsourcing you delegate the project without having direct involvement in any stage of its development.
 On the other hand, nearshoring gives you full control over the development team and you are the one who should manage them.
 However, keep in mind that if you do not possess a sufficient level of technical expertise the second option can bring lots of challenges unless you decide to hire a Chief Technology Officer.
 This employee will not only hold the technical flow of the project but also manage your Agile development remote teams.

 Question #16: How Do I Know Agile Works for Me?

 As we mentioned, the optimal size for Agile development team should not exceed 9 people, so usually, the methods will work for small-scale, short-term projects or startups.
 As you develop your new idea and plan to go global with it, hiring dedicated remote teams in Agile will bring you stableness and full control.

-Wrapping Up: Software Development Using Agile and Scrum in Distributed Teams Is Working
+Why Software Development Using Agile and Scrum in Distributed Teams Is a Working Strategy